Admission to the Graduate School

 or visit online at www.gre.org

 - English Language Requirements: Applicants whose native language is not English must prove proficiency.
 Language examination results must be sent to the Graduate School as part of the admission process.
 The institution has minimum English proficiency requirements - learn more at: https://www.mines.edu/graduate-admissions/international-applicants/.

 English proficiency may be proven by achieving one of the following:

-- A TOEFL (Test of English as a Foreign Language) minimum score of 550 on the paper-based test or a score of 79 on the internet Based TOEFL (iBT).
+- A TOEFL (Test of English as a Foreign Language) minimum score of 79 on the internet Based TOEFL (iBT).

-- At IELTS (International English Language Testing System) Score of 6.5, with no band below a 6.0.
+- An IELTS (International English Language Testing System) Score of 6.5, with no band below a 6.0.

 - A PTE A (Pearson test of English) score of 70 or higher.